-As I have already mentioned, it would take approximately 1 hour to reach there from Bagbazaar or could take less time too.
-It all depends upon the traffic of Nepal.
+As I have already mentioned, it would take approximately 1 hour to reach there from Bagbazaar, or it could take less time too.
+It all depends upon the traffic in Nepal.
 And, you don’t need to worry about the availability of restaurants.
 There are a lot of restaurants and miniature shops where you can have your lunch or buy snacks.

-Extra tip: If you are visiting Bhaktapur Durbar Square, then you can try one of my favourite, kulfi on the east-southern corner of the square.
-There is a small shop which has a variety of kulfis and paun.
+If you are visiting Bhaktapur Durbar Square, then you can try one of my favourites, kulfi, on the east-southern corner of the square.
+There is a small shop that has a variety of kulfis and paun.
 And yes, the Juju dhau.

 * kulfis are the frozen khoa cubed.
 And paun is the special spices mixed pickles which we call titaura as well.

 If you intend to visit Bhaktapur then, this place must be on top of the list as you won’t regret visiting this cool place.
 Further, you need to pay a certain charge to visit there except for the Nepalese citizens.

 For more information about the entry fee of the heritage sites of Nepal including the Bhaktapur Durbar Square, you can check out the following article.